-- 3.38 The ability to carry more freight per train is also an objective of the rail industry.
 Delivery of suitable clearance and pathing for the maximum 775m freight train length on the Southampton to the West Coast Main Line was completed in early 2021, with an aspiration to make this the baseline for all intermodal trains.
-However, train length capability is also reliant on adequate loading and unloading facilities, particularly at ports and terminals. - 3.39 In terms of future priority schemes, there is an aspiration for: - Full W12 gauge clearance along classic routes between the Channel Tunnel to Wembley (incremental options are currently being considered). - Addressing the lack of gauge-cleared diversionary routes for the Reading to Basingstoke section of the Southampton to Midlands corridor, by upgrading the route via Westbury and Melksham to W10/W12.ix. - 3.40 Freight trains across the Transport for the South East area are commonly hauled by diesel locomotives.
+However, train length capability is also reliant on adequate loading and unloading facilities, particularly at ports and terminals.

+- 3.42 In terms of future priority schemes, there is an aspiration for: - Full W12 gauge clearance along classic routes between the Channel Tunnel and Wembley (incremental options are currently being considered). - Addressing the lack of gaugecleared diversionary routes for the Reading to Basingstoke section of the Southampton to Midlands corridor, by upgrading the route via Westbury and Melksham to W10/W12^{ix}. - 3.43 Freight trains across the Transport for the South East area are commonly hauled by diesel locomotives.
 There are around 850 locomotives in the UK with around 630 of these in operational service.
 However, the role of electrified fleets and energy demand is likely to increase into the future.

-According to the Rail Emissions 2018-19 Annual Statistical Release (2019), rail freight used 75 million kilowatt hours (kWh) of electricity in 2019 (up 12.7% from the previous year) whilst 153 million litres of diesel was expended (a decrease of 6.7% over the same period).
-This trend is likely to continue as the sector decarbonises^x. - 3.41 The South East of the UK benefits from existing electrification, through the network of "third rail" infrastructure (750v DV) across Kent, Wessex and Sussex with High Speed 1 (HS1) being electrified using 25kV AC overhead line.
+- Annual Statistical Release (2019), rail freight used 75 million kilowatt hours (kWh) of electricity in 2019 (up 12.7% from the previous year) whilst 153 million litres of diesel was expended (a decrease of 6.7% over the same period).
+This trend is likely to continue as the sector decarbonises . - The South East of the UK benefits from existing electrification, through the network of "third rail" infrastructure (750v DV) across Kent, Wessex and Sussex with High Speed 1 (HS1) being electrified using 25kV AC overhead line.
 Third rail is used for freight operations (and has done historically) but more investment in modern third rail capable locomotives is needed.
-Third rail (750v DC) is reputed to be less efficient than overhead (25 kv AC) electrification. - 3.42 Third rail capacity for freight requires further investigation, with a significant investment likely required in infrastructure to meet the electrical current demand for freight trains (which require for compared to passenger traction units).
-The potential of regenerative braking for battery powered locomotives also requires further investigation. - 3.43 Additionally, key gaps in the electrified UK rail network limit the possibilities of electric rail freight for intermodal transport.
+Third rail (750v DC) is reputed to be less efficient than overhead (25 kv AC) electrification. - Third rail capacity for freight requires further investigation, with a singificant investment in infrastructure likely required to meet increased electric current demand (since freight trains require more power compared to passenger trains). - The potential of regenerative braking for battery powered locomotives also requires further investigation. - 3.48 Additionally, key gaps in the electrified UK rail network limit the possibilities of electric rail freight for intermodal transport.
 Rail freight travelling to and from the West Midlands and North to the international gateways in the Solent area cannot be hauled by electric traction, due to the unelectrified track from Basingstoke to Reading, as well as north from Didcot.